 Students have the opportunity to "sample" different types of language classes.
 Each explorations class will be a quarter (9 weeks) long.
-Possible course offerings may include: Intro to Spanish, Intro to Japanese, and Drama.
+Possible course offerings may include: Intro to Robotics, Intro to Spanish, Intro to Japanese, and Music.
 (These courses are subject to change.)